BSVArchie/Babbage-Browser/README.md

 A custom Web3 browser built on the Chromium Embedded Framework (CEF) with native BitcoinSV wallet for secure authentication, micropayments, and Electronic Data Interchange (EDI- smart contracts).

-## ⚡ Current Status - Two Wallet Implementations (Oct 16, 2025)
+## ⚡ Current Status - Ready for Real-World Testing (Oct 27, 2025)

-**🎉 BREAKTHROUGH:** Successfully implemented working transaction signing in Rust wallet!
+**🎉 MAJOR MILESTONE:** BRC-100 Groups A & B complete!
+Authentication + Full transaction management ready for production testing!

 ### Two Implementations (Both Port 3301 - Only One Runs At A Time):